Skip links

 A few words about us

 Founded in 2012, Nemesis Films is a film production company based in Montreal, Canada.
 Our goal is to produce thought-provoking films of high cinematic value – shorts or features; fiction, animation or documentary.
 We offer a human approach to producing and aim to develop lasting collaborations with Quebec’s most promising talents, as well as co-producing partners from all over the world.
-We have produced five feature films and 15 short films that have traveled in festivals worldwide and have been sold in more than 80 countries, notably: Dave Not Coming Back, Nadia, Butterfly and Red Rooms.
+We have produced over 20 films that have traveled in festivals worldwide and have been sold in more than 80 countries, notably: Dave Not Coming Back, Nadia, Butterfly and Red Rooms.

 Dominique Dussault